ThunderSoft-SRIOV/sriov/docs/deploy-ubuntu-vm.md

 10. After the installation completed, reboot the guest when prompted.

-11. Next, shutdown the guest properly.
+11. Next, shutdown the guest VM properly.
 The Ubuntu image `Ubuntu.qcow2` is now ready to use.

 ## Check the installation program

 ### Start and Check VM

-1. Start vm
+1. Start VM

     ```shell
     cd /home/$USER/sriov/scripts/setup_guest/ubuntu/